MRS. GUMMERSALT'S CAT

 And on cue, her cute little pussy cat let out a SCREAM of terror, so long, so loud, that more people gathered on their decks high above us.

-Members of the San Francisco Fire Department had a much better idea.
-The ladder came out of the back of the truck and did a little jog thing and then began ascending in stops and starts across the street, above the sidewalk and over the roof of my house.
+Members of the San Francisco Fire Department had a better idea.
+This was a live, practice mission.
+The ladder came out of the back of the truck and did a little jog thing and ascended in stops and starts across the street, above the sidewalk and over the roof of my house.
 A fireman hopped on the ladder and began scaling it.

 Neighbors appeared in windows and poured out of doorways.
-A few of them followed me back through my open front door and up to the kitchen.
+Kids awed.
+Adults snapped pictures.
+Uninvited, a few followed me back through my open front door and up to the kitchen.
 A group of us stepped into the backyard just about the same time the tip of the ladder appeared over our roof.

 Tex, at least I think his name was Tex, in any case a fireman with a baseball cap sewn with Tex Tec on it, sat on a rung of the ladder about ten feet from the top.
 His feet dangled in the air while he began spinning a long piece of rope with a lasso on the end.
 Just as I thought he might try to lasso the poor cat several things happened at once.

 Another fire fighter appeared behind Tex and said, “Yo, Forkel.”
 I knew that voice.
 And now I knew that Tex was Forkel and the second fire fighter was Illingworth.
 The backyards on my side of the street and almost every deck on the houses above us were now crowded with people.
-Someone with a weird sense of humor turned up the volume on their out door speakers and the theme from Rocky almost drowned out the mournful wail of the cat.
+Someone with a weird sense of humor turned up the volume on their out door speakers and the theme from ‘Cats’ almost drowned out the mournful wail of Mrs. Gummersalt’s cat.

 The rescue of Blaekklat quickly became a neighborhood event.
 Mrs. Gummersalt cried out, “Ve comin’ kitty kat.
 Ve coming.”

-The people on the decks above cheered and someone initiated a wave that went from home to home, deck to deck.
-The theme from Rocky grew in intensity.
-My group on the underside of the cliff shouted approval.
+Behind him, Illingworth relayed the message over our roof.
+Almost instantly the ladder CLACKED a foot further up the cliff.
+On the decks above people cheered.
+Someone initiated a wave that went from home to home, deck to deck.
+The theme from ‘Cats’ grew in intensity.
+At the bottom of the cliff, we started to sing ‘Memories.’

 With both hands, Forkel reached out for the cat.

-Bobbie and the kids returned from Miraloma Playground as the hook and ladder lumbered back down our street.
-She took one look around the crowd and commotion, then one look at me.
+Bobbie and the kids returned from Miraloma Play Ground as the hook and ladder lumbered back down our street.
+Bobbie took one look at the crowd and commotion, then one look at me.
 “I don’t even want to know.”